 The Siam Cup is a large circular rose-bowl made from Siamese (Thai) silver.
 It is beautifully decorated in traditional Siamese style, with figures of dancing girls and elephant heads.
 It stands on an ebony base and is engraved with the cup winner’s names, dating as far back as 1920.

-Results to date are 59 wins for Jersey, 15 wins for Guernsey and one draw and Jersey are the current holders (as of summer 2016).
+Results to date are 60 wins for Jersey, 16 wins for Guernsey and one draw and Guernsey are the current holders (as of summer 2018), having won back the Siam for the first time in a decade.
 It is always a fiercely-contested match, and the form book may not be an accurate guideline for this game.

-It is a raw local derby rugby, passionately played with no quarter given and can at times be very difficult to referee, which is why an independent, highly qualified official is flown in from the UK to officiate.
-Prior to the league system, the referee was appointed by Twickenham and was usually someone from the international panel - names like Johnny Johnson (England) and Jean-Claude Yche (France) were two of the many that have taken charge.
-In more recent times, the Siam was refereed by Irishman Donal Courtney - who took charge of 22 internationals -in 2005 and English referee Luke Pearce, now one of the RFU's elite officials - in 2009.
+The Siam is a raw local derby rugby, passionately played with no quarter given and can at times be very difficult to referee, which is why an independent, highly qualified official is flown in from the UK to officiate.
+Prior to the league system, the referee was appointed by Twickenham and was usually someone from the international panel – names like Johnny Johnson (England) and Jean-Claude Yche (France) were two of the many that have taken charge.
+In more recent times, the Siam was refereed by Irishman Donal Courtney – who took charge of 22 internationals – in 2005 and English referee Luke Pearce, now one of World Rugby’s elite officials – in 2009.

 The Cup was brought to the Channel Islands by a Lieut-Colonel C H Forty, an officer based in Siam with the Durham Light Infantry.
 A fellow officer in his regiment was the son of the King of Siam.
 He was befriended by Forty and his fellow officers, and on eventually becoming King he instructed that the Cup be made from Ticals (silver Siamese dollars) by the royal silversmiths.
 He presented the cup to Forty and his fellow officers as a token of their friendship.